7 Facts from our GenePlaza Review

 Review of GenePlaza Apps

-All GenePlaza apps are created based on data from research studies.
-As such, for reported results, GenePlaza cites the research paper that the results are based on.
+All the apps are created based on data from research studies.
+For reported results, GenePlaza cites the paper that the results are based on.
 Most apps also provide a discussion section.

 For more arbitrary topics, like DNA intelligence tests, the discussion includes the history and implications of these measurements.
 Reports are well-cited by the relevant literature and often include detailed descriptions of the analyses.